Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Ram Pressure Stripping of the Gas Halo

 Now that it has been established that the virial shocks of clusters extend well beyond the virial radius, as early as \zeq{0.6}, we can turn our attention to how this would affect the galaxies within the shock radius, specifically with a view towards the quenching of star formation.

-The temperature of the area encompassed within the shock front is of order $10^6\textrm{\textrm{--}}10^8\units{K}$, (\cref{fig:entTempMaps_a1,fig:entTempMaps_a06}), and the velocity field is dominated by random motions, with the exception of the inflowing gas streams which is characterized by ordered inflow \citep{Zinger2016}.
+The temperature of the area encompassed within the shock front is of order $10^6\textrm{\textrm{--}}10^8\units{K}$, (\cref{fig:cl103_T_a1,fig:cl106_T_a1}), and the velocity field is dominated by random motions, with the exception of the inflowing gas streams which is characterized by ordered inflow \citep{Zinger2016}.

-One hydrodynamical mechanism which is known to affect galaxies in the ICM is ram-pressure stripping of the gas in the galaxy and its gas halo.
-The motion of the galaxy within the ICM generates a ram-pressure which, in some cases, can overcome the gravitational binding force of the satellite.
+One hydrodynamical mechanism which is known to affect galaxies in the ICM is ram pressure stripping of the gas in the galaxy and its gas halo.
+The motion of the galaxy within the ICM generates a ram pressure which, in some cases, can overcome the gravitational binding force of the satellite.
 The condition for gas stripping is

-where $\diff A$ is the cross-section area over which the ram-pressure affects the gas.
+where $\diff A$ is the cross-section area over which the ram pressure affects the gas.

 It has long been known that the motion of a satellite galaxy within the inner regions of the cluster can strip a galaxy of its gas \citep{Gunn1972}, but we wish to assess the effect RPS has on an infalling galaxy, and its gas halo, within the accretion shock but \emph{before} it reaches the virial radius of the cluster.